jackcorless91/text_based_adventure_assignment_2/README.md

 # Text Based Adventure Game

 ## Before getting started we need to do some setup
 This python application will be run in a virtual environment (venv) in the terminal.
-A venv is a mini virtual computer within your own thus creating an isolated environment where regardless of your computers confirgurations, downloads or settings it will run the same on all machines producing the same result.
+A venv is a mini virtual computer within your own creating an isolated environment where regardless of your computers confirgurations, downloads or settings it will run the same on all machines producing the same result.
-When installing libraries like we are today this will also isolate it to our current working directory, to not affect the other projects on your machine by installing them globally.
+When installing libraries like we are today ti will also isolate it to our current working directory, to not affect the other projects on your machine by installing them globally.

-### Creating the virtual environment
+## Creating the virtual environment
 First we need to create the virtual environment, then we need to activate it.

 1. Create your project folder and open it in your code editor of choice.